 The first pier to accommodate automobiles, St. Petersburg’s Recreational Pier opened in December 1913.
 On January 1, 1914, Tony Jannus flew the first flight of the world‘s first airline from the Central Yacht Basin by the pier across the Bay to Tampa.
 Early amenities located along the pier approach included a hangar for the first airline and subsequent aviation use, an indoor swimming pool called the Spa, an aquarium (which later became the museum of history in 1922), and a dance hall and banquet facility.
 Additional public facilities added through the years included Spa Beach, sandwich shop, tennis courts, the Solarium for nude sunbathing, and a senior citizen’s center.
-The October 1921 hurricane-damaged the wooden pier and it was replaced the Million Dollar Pier in 1926.
+The October 1921 hurricane damaged the wooden pier and it was replaced by the Million Dollar Pier in 1926.

 Million Dollar Pier

 Opened in 1926, the Million Dollar Pier and its Casino was a major attraction for the city and popular gathering space.
 In addition to Spa Beach, a solarium, and bait houses, the Pier accommodated a two-lane roadway, a streetcar line, an observation deck, and WSUN radio station.
 Designed in the most popular architectural style in St. Petersburg in the 1920s, the Pier incorporated Spanish, Italian, and Moorish elements, rounding out the City’s Mediterranean Revival style heritage.
 The Million Dollar Pier was demolished in 1967 due to deterioration.